mggg/VRA_ensembles/README.md

 # VRA_article

 This code repository has the Texas elections model and its input data and files. *TX_elections_model* is the main model file and the *run_functions* file has supporting functions.
 The user can run a neutral ReCom chain, a constrained (rejection sampling) chain based on district VRA-effectiveness scores, or a constrained chain based on district demographic data.
+The only parameters for the user to enter are the 'User Input Parameters' in *TX_elections_model*.
+They are described below.

 ### Data and Input Files ###